Alluxio/alluxio/docs/en/api/Ufs-Extension-API.md

 Step 2: Implement the interface `UnderFileSystemFactory`

-The under storage factory determines defines which paths the `UnderFileSystem` implementation supports, and how to create the `UnderFileSystem` implementation.
+The under storage factory determines defines which paths the `UnderFileSystem` implementation supports and how to create the `UnderFileSystem` implementation.

 ```java
 public class DummyUnderFileSystemFactory implements UnderFileSystemFactory {